wushouhe/fabric-tools/build-hyperledgerFabric-for-SLES-linux-on-z.md

     rm -rf "$target"
     ```

-3. Execute the **mkimage-zypp.sh** script to create and import the RHEL
+3. Execute the **mkimage-zypp.sh** script to create and import the SLES
     Docker image:

     ```